 Find the Document and the Patient

-Select the lab results from the list on the left, and use the patient finder on the right to double-click and select a patient.
+Once in Import Documents, select the lab results from the list on the left, and use the patient finder on the right to double-click and select a patient.

 Attach the Results to the Patient’s Chart, Visit, and Order

 Once you have selected the patient, categorize the file and attach it to the right visit and lab order.

 Send the Results to the Provider for Signature

 In the document options, select the provider who needs to sign the results.

 Click the “Save” button to finalize the import and send the results to the provider’s signing queue.